 The tables list all of the drinking water constituents detected during the calendar year of this report.
 The presence of those constituents found in the water at the time of testing does not necessarily indicate that the water poses a health risk.
 Unless otherwise noted, the data presented in these tables are from testing done in the calendar year of the report.
-In some cases the EPA and the State may require us to monitor for certain constituents less than once per year because the concentrations of these constituents do not change frequently.
-Kent County Water Authority routinely monitors for constituents in your drinking water in compliance with Federal and State Laws.
-This table shows the detection results from the numerous monitoring tests conducted for the period January 1, 2010 to December 31, 2010.
+In some cases the EPA and the state may require us to monitor for certain constituents less than once per year because the concentrations of these constituents do not change frequently.

+Kent County Water Authority routinely monitors for constituents in your drinking water in compliance with federal and state laws.
+This table shows the detection results from the numerous monitoring tests conducted for the period January 1, 2012 to December 31, 2012.
 The tables of "Testing Results" identify those constituents that were "detected" in both the Kent County Water Authority and Providence Water Supply sources.
-As authorized by the EPA, the State has implemented reduced monitoring requirements for certain contaminants to less often than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
+As authorized by the EPA, the state has implemented reduced monitoring requirements for certain contaminants to less often than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
 Some of our data, though representative, is more than one year old.

-REGULATED CONTAMINANT PERIOD UNIT MCL MCLG DETECTED RANGE MAJOR SOURCES VIOLATION BARIUM (1)(2) 2008 ppm 2 2 0.023 0.006-0.023 Erosion of natural deposits.
-NO CADMIUM(2) 2008 ppb 5 5 1 0-1 Corrosion of galvanized pipes; Erosion of natural deposits.
-NO CHROMIUM(2) 2008 ppb 100 100 6 2-6 Erosion of natural deposits.
-NO FLUORIDE (1) 2010 ppm 4 4 1.98 0.78-1.98 Erosion of natural deposits.
+REGULATED CONTAMINANT PERIOD UNIT MCL MCLG DETECTED RANGE MAJOR SOURCES VIOLATION BARIUM (1)(2) 2012 ppm 2 2 0.017 0.008-0.017 Erosion of natural deposits.
+NO CHROMIUM(2) 2011 ppb 100 100 5 2-5 Erosion of natural deposits.
+NO FLUORIDE (1) 2012 ppm 4 4 1.0 0.66-1.0 Erosion of natural deposits.
 Water additive, which promotes strong teeth.
-NO NITRATE-N(1) 2010 ppm 10 10 3.25 0.06-3.25 Erosion from natural deposits.
+NO NITRATE-N 2012 ppm 10 10 3.35 1.10-3.35 Erosion from natural deposits.
 Leaching from septic tanks; sewage; Runoff from fertilizer use.
-NO TURBIDITY (1)(3) 2010 NTU Π N/A 0.30 0.05-0.30 Soil runoff.
-NO TOTAL ORGANIC CARBON(1) 2010 N/A Π N/A 1.21 0.90-1.59 Naturally present in the environment.
-NO TOTAL TRIHALOMETHANES (TTHM) 2010 ppb 80 N/A 75.4 72.3-78.5 By-product of drinking water chlorination.
-NO HALOACETIC ACIDS (HAA5) 2010 ppb 60 N/A 4.9 1.9-7.9 By-product of drinking water chlorination.
-NO CHLORINE FREE RESIDUAL 2010 ppm 4 4 0.33 0.24-0.4 Water additive used to control microbes.
+NO TOTAL COLIFORM BACTERIA (5) 2012 Monthly Max % Presence of coliform bacteria in >5% of monthly samples 0% 1% 0-1% Naturally present in the environment.
+NO TURBIDITY (1)(4) 2012 NTU Π N/A 0.16 0.03-0.16 Soil runoff.
+NO TOTAL ORGANIC CARBON(1)(3) 2012 N/A Π N/A 1.05 0.90-1.51 Naturally present in the environment.
+NO CHLORINE FREE RESIDUAL 2012 ppm 4 4 0.48 0.35-0.48 Water additive used to control microbes.
+NO TOTAL TRIHALOMETHANES (TTHM) 2012 ppb 80 N/A 59.7 30.6-70.9 Byproduct of drinking water chlorination.
+NO HALOACETIC ACIDS (HAA5) 2012 ppb 60 N/A 28 1.1-20.1 Byproduct of drinking water chlorination.
 NO COMBINED RADIUM 226 AND 228(2) 2008 pCi/L 5 0 2.2 ND-2.2 Erosion of natural deposits.
-NO XYLENES 2010 ppm 10 10 2 1.1-2 Discharge from petroleum factories Discharge from chemical factories NO LEAD AND COPPER RULE PERIOD UNIT AL MCLG 90th Percentile Detected RANGE MAJOR SOURCES VIOLATION COPPER 2010 ppm 1.3 1.3 0.0 27 0 of 30 samples was above the action level Corrosion of household plumbing systems.
+NO LEAD AND COPPER RULE PERIOD UNIT AL MCLG 90th PERCENTILE DETECTED RANGE MAJOR SOURCES VIOLATION COPPER 2012 ppm 1.3 1.3 0.046 0 of 32 samples was above the action level Corrosion of household plumbing systems.
 Erosion of natural deposits.
-NO LEAD 2010 ppb 15 0 4 0 of 30 samples was above the action level Corrosion of household plumbing systems.
+NO LEAD 2012 ppb 15 0 6 1 of 32 samples was above the action level Corrosion of household plumbing systems.
 Erosion of natural deposits.
 NO